MohammadRSalmanpour/Biological-and-Radiological-Dictionary-of-Radiomic-Features-Dictionary-Version-PM1.0/README.md

 # Biological-and-Radiological-Dictionary-of-Radiomic-Features
 Ppaer Title: Biological and Radiological Dictionary of Radiomics Features: Addressing Understandable AI Issues in Personalized Prostate Cancer; Dictionary version 1.0

+This study comprises two sections:
+i) Development of a radiological/biological dictionary of radiomics features. ii) Demonstration of the dictionary's practical application in addressing real-world problems, such as a classification task.

+#i) Development of a radiological/biological dictionary of radiomics features.
+The "Radiological and Biological Dictionary of Radiomics Features.xlsx" file contains four sheets:

+1) Sheet name: Relationship Dictionary_1
+Semantic Feature and Radiomics Feature Relationships: This sheet outlines the connections between semantic features and their corresponding radiomics features.

+2) Sheet name: Radiomics Feature Definition_2
+Radiomics Feature Definitions: This sheet provides detailed definitions of various radiomics features.

+3) Sheet name: PIRADS Definition_3
+PI-RADS Elements and Related Semantic Features: This sheet maps the PI-RADS elements to their associated semantic features.

+4) Sheet name: Semantic Feature -Definition_4
+Semantic Visual Assessment Criteria Definitions: This sheet offers definitions for the semantic criteria used in visual assessments.

+#ii) Demonstration of the dictionary's practical application in addressing real-world problems, such as a classification task:

                      Interpretable and Explainable Classification Task for Understandable AI Solutions
 Strat of Classification Codes
   =======================